 - Reduction of one letter grade on the assignment

 - Reduction of multiple letter grades on the assignment

 - Zero credit or score on the assignment

 - Letter grade reduction in the course

 - Loss of credit for the course – assign a failing grade for the course

 - Discussion with the Associate Dean for Student Services regarding the School’s Code of Conduct to determine if the case should be forwarded to the Code of Conduct Council for review and determination of sanctions.

 Research Misconduct Sanctions

-In addition to the listed sanctions for misconduct, in the case of research misconduct, termination on research project and potential reimbursement of expended research funds.
+In addition to the listed sanctions for misconduct, in the case of research misconduct, sanctions may include termination on research project and potential reimbursement of expended research funds.